snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Data Exploration and Visualization of Forecast Accuracy in Stock Predictions
 - Code to reduce overfittling and compare the Randomforest model with baseline Logistics Regression
 - New project to import Retail data into local machine after cleaning the data
 - Code to predict probability of churn in Telecom data using logistics regression